 - Listeners who want open-type earbuds that actually stay in place should get the Surface Earbuds.
 The rubberized ear/wing-tip hybrid keeps the circular housings in place even during vigorous movement like shoveling five-foot snow mounds.

 What’s it like to use the Microsoft Surface Earbuds?

-The Microsoft Surface Earbuds look like large ear gauges with a futuristic twist.
+The Microsoft Surface Earbuds looks like large ear gauges with a futuristic twist.
 The design may not be for everyone, but it makes for a good ice breaker.
-The circular panels aren’t all for show: they’re touch sensitive, and different kinds swipes and taps control your media.
+The circular panels aren’t all for show: they’re touch-sensitive, and different swipes and taps control your media.
 The large real estate provides ample room for even the beefiest hands, and the earbuds still recognize imprecise touches with great accuracy.

 Should you download the Microsoft Surface Audio app?

 The Microsoft Surface Audio app is available for free through the Google Play Store, Apple App Store, and Microsoft Store.
 The mobile app’s functionality is identical across the board, though downloading from the Microsoft Store brings Microsoft 365 integration.
 You can update the earbuds’ firmware through any of the apps, but the desktop app is required to update the charging case firmware.

 The Surface Audio app is pretty sparse.
 You can access an equalizer with five presets (flat, classical, jazz, pop, and rock) or create your own profile via the five-band custom EQ module.
 Other than that, the app displays battery and volume level readouts and lets you toggle touch control registration.
 You can also enable or disable aptX streaming.